erictaylor103/local-storage-fun-practice/README.md

-simple to do app using only local storage to save user input
+just a local storage to-do app to practice and have fun with local storage manipulation